TravelSizedLions/kleptool-package-manager/README.md

 Rather than relying on a hardcoded list of known manifest formats and mapping them to a specialized, heavy duty, high risk, and heavy maintenence tooling dependency, a language-agnostic system must be able to *infer* the structure of an unknown manifest or lockfile by analyzing its shape, not just its surface details.

 This section is dedicated to exploring possible approaches to achieving a more adaptive dependency syntax translation system.

+### Recursive Dependency Manifests: K-Space Constellations

+In theory, the subspace $K_i \in K$ is a unified graph structure.
+However, in practice dependency manifests can be recursively defined in a project structure, dividing the graph up into logical chunks.
+Language specific package managers such as Rust's crate system are a prime example.
+Here, subsections of a repository may contain more than one crate, and therefore more than one Cargo.toml dependency manifest file, outlining parent/child and sibling relationships from some regions of $K_i$ to others.
+Practically speaking, when translating $K_i$ into a standard representation, these logical chunks and their implicit and explicit relationships must be preserved to avoid breaking existing project requirements.

+(TODO: expand)

 ### Automated AST Translation Inferencing at a High Level